 - When you observe and interact with employees, watch for things that are not there.
 If nobody mentions something that you think is important (like the customers or expected sales growth), that is interesting information.
 It will help you understand your organization's culture.
 What are employees not talking about that you would expect to be part of their conversation?
 What stories do they tell?

 Assess Your Organizational Culture

-You can assess your current organizational culture in several ways.
+You can assess your current company culture in several ways.
 This culture assessment can involve walking around, conducting interviews with employees, or using a culture assessment instrument.

 One way to observe the culture in your organization is to take a walk around the building and look at some of the physical signs of culture.

 - How is the space allocated?
 Where are the offices located?

 - How much space is given to whom?
 Where are people located?